-There are multiple types of skylights, for example: fixed skylights, ventilated skylights (sometimes called roof windows), tubular skylights, retractable sky lights, and custom skylights.
+There are multiple types of skylights, including fixed skylights, ventilated skylights (sometimes called roof windows), tubular skylights, retractable skylights, and custom skylights.

 - Ventilated skylights are one of the most popular types of skylights.
-These types of skylights are capable of providing a significant amount of additional light to any room while providing some ventilation.
-Adding a ventilated skylight will give you both added lighting and a view of the sky, and some air flow from outside.
-These are operable skylights that uses a hinge to open and close.
-When it is within reach of the occupant, this type of skylight is more commonly called a “roof window”.
+These skylights can provide a significant amount of additional light to any room while providing some ventilation.
+Adding a ventilated skylight will give you better lighting, a view of the sky, and airflow from outside.
+These are operable skylights that use a hinge to open and close.
+When it is within reach of the occupant, this type of skylight is more commonly called a “roof window.”

 - Tubular skylights are commonly used to provide active daylighting in a small space using a tubular daylighting device (TDD).
-Solar tubes, sun tunnels, or tubular skylights consist of a roof-mounted skylight that condenses sunlight and directs it toward smaller spaces that would otherwise be dark, such as hallways.
+A tubular skylight, sun tunnel, or solar tubes consist of a roof-mounted skylight that condenses sunlight and directs it toward smaller spaces that would otherwise be dark, such as hallways.
 TDDs can be spotted by their dome covering, often made from acrylic or polycarbonate.

-- Retractable skylights provide a combination of daylighting, ventilation, and a view.
-Like the name implies, retractable skylights can be opened; they roll on a set of tracks, so that when open, the interior of the room is entirely open to the outdoors.
-When closed, the skylight functions as a fixed skylight, providing lighting and a view to the sky.
+- Retractable skylights provide a combination of natural sunlight, ventilation, and a view.
+As the name implies, retractable skylights can be opened; they roll on a set of tracks so that when open, the room’s interior is entirely open to the outdoors.
+When closed, the skylight functions as a fixed skylight, providing lighting and a view of the sky.

 Why are Skylights Dangerous?

-Skylight injuries are more common than you might think.
-They can happen in many different ways.
-The injuries that they can cause, like brain injuries or spinal cord injuries, are often very serious.
-And unfortunately, in some skylight accidents, the height of the fall is extreme and cause a life-ending situation.
+Severe skylight injuries are more common than you might think and can happen in many different ways; however, falls and breakage are at the top of the list.
+The injuries they can cause, like traumatic brain injuries or spinal cord injuries, are often severe.
+And unfortunately, in some skylight accidents, the height of the fall is extreme and can cause a life-ending situation.

-Skylights can cause injury for people both inside and outside of the building.
+Skylight injuries happen to people both inside and outside of the building.
+For example:

 How Do Skylight Injuries Happen?